denise-df/The-Librarian-from-Alexandria---804611/README.md

 ## Section 2: Methods

 ### Dataset
-The dataset consists of over 1,000 scanned pages of ancient texts, each labeled with the font used.
+The dataset consists of 1,265 scanned pages of ancient texts, each labeled with the font used.
 The files are stored in a CSV (`pages.csv`) referencing image files in the `img/` directory.

 ### 2.1 Design Choices and Key Ideas
 Before training we: